ngworker/lumberjack/README.md

 > Note, you can use the [ngworker/lumberjack-custom-driver](https://github.com/ngworker/lumberjack-custom-driver/generate) template Git repository to start a separate Lumberjack log driver workspace.

-This is a list of some recommended Lumberjack community drivers.

 If you want your driver listed here, open a PR and follow the same format.

-- [LumberjackFirestoreDriver](https://github.com/marcinmilewicz/lumberjack-firestore-driver), custom log driver for `ngworker/lumberjack`.
-It sends logs and stores them in [Cloud Firestore](https://firebase.google.com/docs/firestore).
+- [LumberjackFirestoreDriver](https://github.com/marcinmilewicz/lumberjack-firestore-driver), community log driver using [Cloud Firestore](https://firebase.google.com/docs/firestore) as a log store.

 ## Best practices